pbrazeale/100-Days-of-Code/README.md

 ### Day 008 Caesar Cipher
 Easy enough, though my approach was not nearly as elegant.
 I ended up creating a second list, which obviously wasted memory space, and would fail if I were trying to shift a much larger data list.
 Regardless, I am pleased to have thought through a solution on my own and solved it.

+### Day 009 Secret Auction
+Nothing to it.
+Simple use of nested list within a dictionary and increment the key by 1 each time.
+Similar to a SQL table with a UNIQUE PRIMARY KEY.
+Crate an infinite while loop and only break when auction is complete.
+Took 10 minutes or less, and zero need for the final video.